vtex/react-hook-form-jsonschema/README.md

   - `hidden`: input will be of the hidden type, just as returned by the `useHidden` hook
   - `password`: input will be of the password type, just as returned by the `usePassword` hook
   - `textArea`: input will be of the textarea type, just as returned by the `useTextArea` hook
+  - `checkbox`: input will be of the checkbox type, just as returned by the `useCheckbox` hook

 **Return:**